timbotro/kt-vault-runner/README.md

 2. KINT balance in your vault
 3. Seed phrase of your vault

+## Installation
+1. Create a local seedphrase file somewhere on your filesystem: e.g. `mkdir ~/.private && touch ~/.private/seed.txt && vim ~/.private/seed.txt`
+2. Change permissions to be readable to only owner: e.g. `chmod 600 ~/.private/seed.txt`
+3. Change file owner to root: e.g. `sudo chown root seed.txt`
+4. Back in repo dir, create a local environment file: `cp .env.example .env`
+5. Replace seed path with absolute path to file created in step1
+6. Install libraries with `yarn`

 ## Usage
 :question: Are you sure you wish to take the risk?
 Be sure to ask around the Discord channel if you are wary.

-1. Create a local environment file: `cp .env.example .env`
-2. Replace seed phrase in `.env` file with your vault's one
-3. Install libraries with `yarn`
-4. Run script: `yarn self-mint`
-5. Follow instruction prompts and read ALL console output to verify numbers you are happy with
-6. Navigate to `https://kintsugi.interlay.io/transactions` to get issue request details
+- For self issuance workflow: `yarn run:mint`
+- For harvest & compound workflow: `yarn run:harvest`

 Enjoy!